Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 have a complexity logarithmic in the number of the log's leaves.

-An abridged proof skips this binary search, and simply looks at the most recent version of the prefix tree to determine which log entry has the commitment to the update that the user is looking for.
+An abridged proof skips this binary search, and simply looks at the most recent version of the prefix tree to determine the commitment to the update that the user is looking for.
 Abridged proofs rely on a third-party auditor or manager that can be trusted not to collude with the Transparency Log, and who checks that every version of the prefix tree is constructed correctly.